01 of 08

-Use a clean kitchen brush to brush out the grey paste into a garbage can.
+Use a clean kitchen brush to brush out the gray paste into a garbage can.
 Take the mortar and pestle to the sink and use the brush to remove as much as possible of the paste.
 (Never use soap or soapy water.)
 Now again place a small handful of rice and water into the mortar.
-Repeat the whole process of grinding, rinsing and brushing, until the rice paste is no longer grey and it retains its color.
+Repeat the whole process of grinding, rinsing, and brushing, until the rice paste is no longer gray and it retains its color.
 You may want to take a break and continue later or the next day.
-It can take five repetitions to go from grey to white paste.Continue to 8 of 8 below.
+It can take five repetitions to go from gray to white paste.Continue to 8 of 8 below.

 08 of 08